San Jose VTA shooting kills 9, including employee who opened fire

 SEE ALSO: US averaging 10 mass shootings per week in 2021 so far, Gun Violence Archive says

-A mother of a VTA employee told KTVU her son called her to say that he was taken safely in the auditorium of the sheriff's office.
-Her son told her that the shooting occurred during a union meeting.
+Shortly after the shooting, the mother of a VTA employee told KTVU her son called her to say that he was taken safely in the auditorium of the sheriff's office.
+Her son told her that the shooting occurred during a meeting of union members.
+She wasn't sure if it was an official meeting or not.
+Another employee described the meeting as just a regular morning meeting of shift employees.

 Her son was in the breakroom at the time of the shooting.
 He said the shooting occurred in the room next to the breakroom.